TMAF Mission To fund initiatives with the power to help physicians create a healthier future for all Texans.

 The Family of Funds serves as the umbrella for TMAF funds and endowments that support the charitable health improvement and education goals of TMA and TMAA members and the related efforts of TMA county medical societies and TMA alliance and medical student chapters.

-In January, TMAF honors an outstanding local or statewide program with the John P. McGovern Champion of Health Award, which focuses on exceptional initiatives in Texas that address urgent threats to the public’s health and those that further TMAF’s mission “to help physicians create a healthier future for all Texans.”
-Nominations open Aug.
-1 with an Oct.
-31 deadline.
+TMAF honors an outstanding local or statewide program with the John P. McGovern Champion of Health Award, which focuses on exceptional initiatives in Texas that address urgent threats to the public’s health and those that further TMAF’s mission “to help physicians create a healthier future for all Texans.”
+Nominations now open with a Feb.
+11 deadline.